oneblockmore/docs-1/tutorials/ballot.md

 ### From Cargo to Cargo Cult

 Let's start with some scaffolding.
-If you pop open `main.rs` , you'll notice that a service named `Ballot` has already been initialized for you with some barebones starter code.
+If you pop open `main.rs`, you'll notice that a service named `Ballot` has already been initialized for you with some bare-bones starter code.
 We'll now analyze this service piece-by-piece and extend it to act as the voting service we envision it to be.

 The top of our Oasis services will always contain relevant imports.
 By default, we only have one: